hmpl-language/hmpl/README.md

 <a href="https://hmpl-lang.dev">Website</a> • <a href="https://spec.hmpl-lang.dev">Specification</a> • <a href="https://codesandbox.io/p/sandbox/basic-hmpl-example-dxlgfg">Demo Sandbox</a> • <a href="https://hmpl-lang.dev/examples.html">Examples</a>

 hmpl is a small template language for displaying UI from server to client.
 It is based on <em>customizable</em> requests sent to the server via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">fetch</a> and processed into ready-made HTML.
-The language is syntactically object-based and integrated with <a href="https://www.npmjs.com/package/json5">JSON5</a> and <a href="https://www.npmjs.com/package/dompurify">DOMPurify</a>.
+The language is syntactically component-based and integrated with <a href="https://www.npmjs.com/package/json5">JSON5</a> and <a href="https://www.npmjs.com/package/dompurify">DOMPurify</a>.
 Reduce the size of your javascript files and display the same UI as if it was written in a modern framework and apply Server-Side Rendering, Static Site Generation, Incremental Static Generation (SSR, SSG, ISG) without robot indexing on any sites without Next.js, Remix, Nuxt.js!

 ☆ If you find HMPL useful, please consider giving us a star on GitHub!
 Your support helps us continue to innovate and deliver exciting features.